cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --api-rate-limit stringToString                             API rate limiting configuration (example: --api-rate-limit endpoint-create=rate-limit:10/m,rate-burst:2) (default [])
       --certificates-directory string                             Root directory to find certificates specified in L7 TLS policy enforcement (default "/var/run/cilium/certs")
+      --clustermesh-config string                                 Path to the ClusterMesh configuration directory --clustermesh-ip-identities-sync-timeout duration           Timeout waiting for the initial synchronization of IPs and identities from remote clusters before local endpoints regeneration (default 1m0s)
-      --clustermesh-config string                                 Path to the ClusterMesh configuration directory --cni-chaining-mode string                                  Enable CNI chaining with the specified plugin (default "none")
+      --cni-chaining-mode string                                  Enable CNI chaining with the specified plugin (default "none")
       --cni-chaining-target string                                CNI network name into which to insert the Cilium chained configuration.
 Use '*' to select any network.
       --cni-exclusive                                             Whether to remove other CNI configurations